Browse: BuenosTours › Buenos Aires Guide › Local › Famous Figures › Jorge Luis Borges

 Borges’ San Telmo Office

 A helpful New York Times article on Borges gave me a general outline of places to visit (some places mentioned – like the Confiteria Richmond – unfortunately no longer exist).
-I first ventured to San Telmo to the former National Library, now the National Center of Music, where Borges served as its director in 1955.
+I first ventured to San Telmo to the former National Library, now the National Center of Music, where Borges served as director in 1955.
 Located at Mexico 564, the old National Library seems out of place.
 The building appears too grand and too big for such a quiet street.
 When I walked in, the magnificent architecture immediately struck me.
 A place worthy of Borges!

 I walked back to Avenida de Mayo and took the A Line, the oldest subway line in the Southern Hemisphere, which connects to the C line going to Retiro.
 I got off at Plaza San Martin, which is a short block from one of Borges’ old apartments where he lived intermittently for 40 years.
 Located at Maipu 994, and closed off to the public, I was only able to take pictures of the outside.
 The doorman informed me that Borges lived on the sixth floor.
 I asked if he knew of any places where I could find a good collection of Borges work, and he suggested the Centro Cultural Borges in the Galerias Pacifico mall.
 I was certain he was fooling me.
 A Borges center in a shopping mall?
 With too much time on my hands, I went with low expectations.